Filmora

 • macOS: /Library/Audio/Plug-Ins/VST3/

-Tip: It is recommended to install all plugins in the system's default directory to avoid recognition issues that may occur with custom installation paths.
+Tip: Installing plugins in the default system directory helps prevent recognition issues that may occur when using custom paths.

 Conclusion